Beaches

 Narooma SLSC

-Join the Special Nippers Program
+Join the Same Wave Program

 Borrow a beach wheelchair

 Beach wheelchairs make our beaches more accessible.
 They are designed for pushing across sand and floating in calm waters.
-The wheechairs are available at four beach locations across the shire at no cost.
+The wheechairs are available at five beach locations across the shire at no cost.
 The beach wheelchairs users will need the assistance of a carer.

 Corrigans Beach, Batehaven

-Local charity The Bay Push has provided one child-sized and one adult-sized water wheelchair free for public use at Corrigans Beach, Batehaven.
+Local charity The Bay Push provided one child-sized and one adult-sized water wheelchair free for public use at Corrigans Beach, Batehaven.

-- Clyde View Caravan Park manages and stores the chairs.
+• Clyde View Caravan Park manages and stores the chairs.

-To enquire about use contact Clyde View Caravan Park:
+To enquire about use contact:

 T: 02 4472 4224

-Malua Bay, Broulee and Moruya
+Malua Bay, Broulee, Moruya and Narooma

-- Contact the local surf life saving club in advance, or ask the volunteer lifesavers on patrol at the beach.
+• Contact the local surf life saving club in advance, or ask the volunteer lifesavers on patrol at the beach.

-- See the Surf Life Saving Club section on this page for contact details.
+• See the Surf Life Saving Club section on this page for contact details.